moonshine-ai/moonshine/moonshine/demo/README.md

 python3 moonshine/moonshine/demo/live_captions.py
 ```

 By default, this will run the demo with the Moonshine base ONNX model.
-Supported arguments are `moonshine_base_onnx` and `moonshine_tiny_onnx`.
+The `--model_size` argument sets the model to use: supported arguments are `moonshine_base_onnx` and `moonshine_tiny_onnx`.

 When running, speak in English language to the microphone and observe live captions in the terminal.
 Quit the demo with `Ctrl+C` to see a full printout of the captions.